XSG User Manual

 This section describes briefly the process of conducting a HARD game activity in a classroom setting.
 A thorough description of this activity can be found in the paper published in the journal of Advances in Engineering Education [Download pdf]; see Publications section toward the end of this manual.
 Additional instructions on carrying out the steps highlighted here are detailed throughout this manual.
 In summary the instructor can follow the below steps:

-• Send to the students a link to the XSG server, and ask the students to try a Demo game before arriving at class
+- Send to the students a link to the XSG server, and ask the students to try a Demo game before arriving at class

-• Take note of the admin and player passwords.
+template - Take note of the admin and player passwords.
 The game setup can be largely left to defaults.
-If less than six players are available to play a game, unmanned stations can be set to automatic operation using the two Auto-decide parameters.
-When done, click Save Setup to create the game
+If less than six players are available to play a game, unmanned stations can be set to automatic operation using the two

-• Students can now join the game through the Join game option in the main menu.
+option in the main menu.
 The instructor need to provide them with the player password and assign each student to a station.
-Each game has one play-password shared between all players
+Each game has one play-password shared between all players - The game waits for all stations to be registered on the server by studetns before the turn timer and the game starts

-• The instructor may choose to start with the inventory-backorder KPI and hide all graph lines using Toggle Visible Stations, and then discuss the supply chain dynamics by incrementally showing the stations from upstream to downstream
+, and then discuss the supply chain dynamics by incrementally showing the stations from upstream to downstream

 Instructional material: introduction and debriefing slides